Network discovery

 General

-In this section, you can choose network discovery mode, chose if source node of SNMP Trap or syslog source address should be used for discovery.
+In this section, you can choose the network discovery mode and choose if the source node of SNMP Trap or syslog source address should be used for discovery.

 Schedule

-For passive discovery interval (in seconds) is selected.
-For active discovery you cen choose either an interval (in seconds) or cron format schedule (see here for more details).
+For passive discovery the interval (in seconds) is selected.
+For active discovery you cen choose either an interval (in seconds) or a cron format schedule.
+See here for more details.

 Filter

-In this section, you can define filter for adding new nodes to NetXMS database.
-Filtering options are following:
+In this section, you can define a filter for adding new nodes to NetXMS database.
+Available filtering options are:

 No filtering

-Any new device found will be added to database.
+Any new device found will be added to the database.
 This is the default setting.

 Custom script

-You can choose NXSL script from the Script Library to work as discovery filter.
-Custom filtering script will get object of class NewNode as first parameter (special variable $1), and should return true to allow node inclusion into database.
+You can choose a NXSL script from the Script Library to work as a discovery filter.
+This custom filtering script will get an object of class NewNode as its first parameter (special variable $1), and should return true to allow node inclusion into database.

 Automatically generated script

 This option can be used if you need only simple filtering.
-When selected, additional options controls what nodes will be added to database:
+When selected, additional options control what nodes will be added to database:

 Accept node if it has NetXMS agent